 Information for vaccination providers about the Australian Immunisation Register (AIR).

-The AIR is a national register that records vaccinations given to people of all ages in Australia.
+The Australian Immunisation Register (AIR) is a national register that records vaccines given to people of all ages in Australia.

 Vaccination provider information payments

 Eligible vaccination providers can get an information payment.